gamemanual0/gm0/source/docs/useful-resources.rst

 General Resources
 -----------------

-`FTC Discord <https://discord.com/invite/first-tech-challenge>`_:highlight:`*` --- The **unofficial** FTC Discord server is a discussion-based community server.
+`FTC Discord <https://discord.com/invite/first-tech-challenge>`_:highlight:`*` --- The **unofficial** FTC\ |reg| Discord server is a discussion-based community server.
 It is the most active FTC community, which means it generally has the most up-to-date information, and is the easiest way to get quick answers to questions.
 It also has a channel with direct access to vendors.

-.. attention:: The FTC Discord's primary demographic is FTC-age participants, which strongly affects the average quality of its discourse, which is often off-topic and occasionally problematic.
+.. attention:: The FTC Discord's primary demographic is FTC age participants, which strongly affects the average quality of its discourse, which is often off-topic and occasionally problematic.
 We recommend mostly sticking to the help channels.

-`FTC Docs <https://ftc-docs.firstinspires.org>`_:highlight:`*` --- FIRST's official FTC documentation, including programming resources, team management resources and more.
+`FTC Docs <https://ftc-docs.firstinspires.org>`_:highlight:`*` --- Official *FIRST*\ |reg| FTC documentation, including programming resources, team management resources and more.

 `FTC Q&A <https://ftc-qa.firstinspires.org>`_:highlight:`*` --- The FTC game Q&A, where clarifying questions about game rules from teams are asked and answered.